desiredState/dStf/README.md

 .
 ├── .gitignore           # Ensures you don't push secrets to the remote.
 See below for content.
 ├── dev-secrets.tfvars   # dev workspace specific variables.
 See below for content.
+├── test-secrets.tfvars  # test workspace specific variables.
+See below for content.
 ├── prod-secrets.tfvars  # prod workspace specific variables.
 See below for content.
 └── terraform            # This directory contains all your Terraform configurations.
     ├── dstf.tf          # This initialises the above tfvars.
 See below for content.